mako-framework/docs/08_learn_more/00_events.md

 		return 'foobar event 1';
 	});

-The ```trigger``` method run all handlers for the registered event and return an array containing all the return values.
+The ```trigger``` method executes all handlers for the registered event and returns an array containing all the return values.

 	$values = $this->event->trigger('foobar');